SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 To use this extension application, you need to:

-1. Create an Ariba Open APIs application in [Ariba Developer Portal](https://developer.ariba.com/api).
+1. Create an SAP Ariba Open APIs application in [Ariba Developer Portal](https://developer.ariba.com/api).
 2. Build and deploy the Java extension application on SAP Cloud Platform.
-3. Configure the Java application to use the Ariba Open APIs application.
+3. Configure the Java application to use the SAP Ariba Open APIs application.
 4. Start the Java extension application.

 <a name="prerequisites"/>